 This command uploads the packages and installs them on the Avi Controller or Avi Controllers (if clustered).
 If the Controller is deployed as a 3-node cluster, the command installs the packages on all 3 nodes.
-Upon completion of the above command, “HSM Package uploaded successfully” should appear.
+Upon completion of the above command, the system displays “HSM Package uploaded successfully” message.

 - Avi SEs in an SE group referring to an HSM group need a one-time reboot for auto-installation of the HSM packages.
 To reboot an Avi SE, issue the following CLI shell command:

 - To allow Avi Controllers to talk to SafeNet HSM, the SafeNet client software bundle distributed with the product must be uploaded to Avi Vantage.
 The software bundle preparation and upload is described above.
 In this example, note that the Avi SE name is “Avi-se-ksueq.”